 - Word of Mouth – Slightly different from the social media option, is the actual social option.
 Tell your friends at the bar or your church group (or both?)
 An actual face-to-face conversation always carries more weight than pixels ever will.

-- Get More “Hands On” – I’m not saying be a groupie, but I’m not saying don’t be a groupie.
+- Get More “Hands-On” – I’m not saying be a groupie, but I’m not saying don’t be a groupie.
 Often times, artists struggle meeting setup times at galleries, concerts, and other various events.
 Literally, and figuratively, sometimes artists need a little help carrying the load.
 Forgetting to eat happens a lot too.
 (Seriously.)
 Making a simple sandwich can brighten an artist’s entire day.

 - Share Your Skills – As bad as it sounds to say this, anyone can be an artist.
 That considered, not everyone can do everything, and not every profession is considered an art, even if some should be.
 Not every artist knows how to wire their light desk.
 (Electricians do.)
 Not every artist knows how to fix their car to get to the next show.
 (Mechanics do.)
-Websites need developing.
+Websites need development.
 Studios need building.
 A lot of things that people do can help out an artist, even more so than they think.

-- Just ASK – Like I said in the previous article, the definition of “support” can vary wildly.
+- Just ASK – As I said in the previous article, the definition of “support” can vary wildly.
 Sometimes the easiest way to support an artist is just to ask, “Hey, how can I help?”
 Their answer could be any number of things that aren’t even considered in this article.
 Artists are normal people too, so pride is pretty common.
 They may not ask for help if they need it, and are a lot more likely to accept help if it’s offered.

 Notice how these focus on interaction?
 Of course, this is just a prediction, but “Community” is a word you’re going to see a lot more of across the internet.
 Even with all the “social” sites on the internet, people are still looking for a place to belong.
 If you’re an artist, and someone enjoys your art because they can relate to it, guess what?
 You’re giving them that place.
 If you’re not an artist, but you can relate to the art which is created, guess what?
 You give the artist that place.